ASNA/SunFarm/docs/remove-redundant-green-screen-info.md

 Field’s starting positions are very accurately identified on the page based on the original DDS row and col positions.
 But identifying ending column positions is harder.

 The default Font for *Monarch Base* Display Pages is of the type *variable-pitch*, meaning that the physical width of characters varies according to the Font’s designer’s stroke used.
-When using **variable-pitch** fonts, letter occupy different width, notably **thinner** letters, such as `i` use a lot less character width than wider letters, such as upper-case `M`.
+When using **variable-pitch** fonts, letters occupy different widths, notably **thinner** letters, such as `i` use a lot less character width than wider letters, such as upper-case `M`.

 Green-screen page designers used a Font that is of the type *fixed-pitch*, meaning that the width of ALL characters is **the same**.